 Yes, there are tutorials available that provide a step-by-step example of how to add a vertical line to a Google Sheets chart by including artificial (x, y) coordinates in the dataset.

 Adding a vertical line in a Google Sheets graph is a useful skill for data visualization.
-Mastering this technique can enhance the clarity of your data presentation.
+However, manual spreadsheet functions can be tedious and time-consuming.